-Scurvy is a disease that results from a vitamin C deficiency.
-It can lead to anemia, exhaustion, spontaneous bleeding, limb pain, swelling, and sometimes ulceration of the gums and loss of teeth.
+Scurvy is a condition that results from a vitamin C deficiency.
+Scurvy symptoms and signs can include anemia, exhaustion, spontaneous bleeding, limb pain, swelling, and sometimes ulceration of the gums and loss of teeth.

 For example, some people may associate it with sailors in the 16th to 19th centuries who became ill with scurvy during long sea voyages when it was hard to get a steady supply of fresh produce.
 Many died from the effects.

 It also occurred during the Irish potato famine in 1845 and the American Civil War.
 The most recent documented outbreak was in Afghanistan in 2002, following war and drought.